John Logie Baird: Fully electronic

 Baird made many contributions to the field of electronic television after mechanical systems became obsolete.
-In 1939, he showed a system known today as hybrid colour using a cathode ray tube in front of which revolved a disc fitted with colour filters, a method taken up by CBS and RCA in the United States.
+In 1939, he showed a system known today as hybrid colour using a cathode-ray tube in front of which revolved a disc fitted with colour filters, a method taken up by CBS and RCA in the United States.

 As early as 1940, Baird had started work on a fully electronic system he called the "Telechrome".
 Early Telechrome devices used two electron guns aimed at either side of a phosphor plate.
 The phosphor was patterned so the electrons from the guns only fell on one side of the patterning or the other.
 Using cyan and magenta phosphors, a reasonable limited-colour image could be obtained.
-He also demonstrated the same system using monochrome signals to produce a 3D image (called "stereoscopic" at the time).